How to check oil level

-As part of your Meashams hire, you’re responsible for daily checks of the vehicle while it’s under your care.
+Knowing how to check oil levels it an important part of basic car maintenance.
+As part of our hire terms, you’re responsible for daily checks of the vehicle while it’s under your care.
 In this blog post, we’re going to share with you the best way to check oil levels.

 The best way to check oil